The Dangers Of Snorting Oxycodone (Insufflation)

 Side Effects Of Snorting Oxycodone

-When oxycodone is snorted, side effects of the drug can include sudden, dangerous drop in blood pressure, seizures, slowed breathing, cardiac arrest and potential death.
+When oxycodone is snorted, side effects of the drug can include sudden, a dangerous drop in blood pressure, seizures, slowed breathing, cardiac arrest, and potential death.
 Some additional effects of oxycodone may include:

 - severe headache